British Columbia Highway 91: Route description

 The total distance covered by Highway 91 is 22 km (14 mi).
 Starting at its junction with Highway 99 in East Delta, the route travels north for 2 km (1¼ mi) to a junction with Highway 10, then north for 10 km (6 mi) through three interchanges, over the Alex Fraser Bridge onto Annacis Island, and through another interchange.
 Highway 91 then crosses the Annacis Channel bridge, ever so briefly passing through the very corner of New Westminster, and then enters Richmond, at which point it veers west.
-At the southern entrance to Highway 91, the road is named Annacis Highway, however, that name is not commonly used.
+At the southern entrance to Highway 91, the road was formerly signed as Annacis Highway, however, that name is not commonly used.

 In Richmond, where Highway 91 is officially termed the Richmond Freeway but also as the East-West Connector, the route travels west for 10 more km (6 mi), through a junction with Highway 91A and two more interchanges, until it terminates just past its Richmond junction with Highway 99 at Shell Road.